LearnersGuild/guide/Phases/Assessments/README.md

 - Why did you make this design decision?
 - What are the inputs and outputs?
 - How did you arrive at your solution?
 Walk through your commit history to show how your solution grew.

+### Membership Review

+After the evaluation & interview are completed, Membership will make a decision and inform the learner.

+In most cases, the decision will be either one of these two options:

+- **Pass**: learner continues on to the next phase
+- **Fail**: learner begins membership exit process

+If, however, the learner completes and fails the assessment _early_ (i.e. before the 8th week of their phase), then they can re-take the assessment again on or before the 8th week of their phase.
+Learners can only re-take an assessment once.